bradtaniguchi/intercept-game/libs/storybook/README.md

 Run `nx run storybook:storybook` to execute the local storybook project.

+## Adding storybook to existing app/lib

+Run `nx g @nrwl/storybook:configuration project-name` where project-name is replaced with the actual name of the project

+See how to add a sub-storybook below to make sure it appears with the internal-client build.

 ### Running all storybooks locally

 This library is primarily used as the main storybook project, which uses storybook composition to